 Custom converters :-

-We want to be date in a particular format or emailId should be of specific format etc.
+want to be date in a particular format or emailId should be of

 We can implement this by using java script but if java script is disabled?
 So its always recommended to perform server side validations.